loophp/collection/docs/pages/api.rst

 limit
 ~~~~~

-Limit the amount of values in the collection.
+Limit the number of values in the collection.

 Interface: `Limitable`_